-I love mushrooms anytime of the year but especial in soups and stews in the Fall.
+I love mushrooms any time of the year, especially in soups and stews in the Fall.

-Kale seems to be the “hot” ingredient for 2013 showing up everywhere including kale chips and raw kale in salads.
-Put them together with a bunch of other “soup” ingredients and you have a very tasty fall meal.
+Kale seems to be the "hot" ingredient for 2013, showing up everywhere, including kale chips and raw kale in salads.
+Put them together with other "soup" ingredients and have a delicious fall meal.

-My wife found and prepared this recipe from an article in the Wall Street Journal and I’ve been eating it all week.
-It’s a cross on classic mushroom barley soup with minestrone.
+My wife found and prepared this recipe from an article in the Wall Street Journal, and I've been eating it all week.
+It's a cross of classic mushroom barley soup with minestrone.